twbs/bootstrap/docs/components/tooltips.md

 #### `.tooltip('toggleEnabled')`

-Toggles the ability for an element's tooltip to be shown.
+Toggles the ability for an element's tooltip to be shown or hidden.

 {% highlight js %}$('#element').tooltip('toggleEnabled'){% endhighlight %}